bluerobotics/ardusub-gitbook/software/mavlink.md

 # MAVLink

+You can check the official website for more information about it [here](https://mavlink.io).

-There is a really great post about working with mavlink [here](http://discuss.ardupilot.org/t/mavlink-step-by-step/9629).
+There is a really great post about working with mavlink in [ardupilot discuss](http://discuss.ardupilot.org/t/mavlink-step-by-step/9629).